The triskelion or” triskele” is also known as the tri-spiral or “Spiral of Life.”

 Watch the energetic movement within a triskelion in the video below which was filmed using gas discharge visualizatioin (GDV) equipment.

-As the authors have experimented with different ways of making triskelions, they have discovered both a masculine and a feminine form of the triskelion.
-The basic masculine form is made using a single copper wire or tube.
+As the authors of Dancing with Water have experimented with different ways of making triskelions, they have discovered both a masculine and a feminine form of the triskelion.
+The basic masculine form is made using a single copper wire.
 The feminine version is made by twisting 3 smaller copper wires together before forming the spirals.
 For maximum benefit, use triskelions in pairs—one masculine and one feminine.
-Place one at the base of your water container; place the other at the top of your container on the opposite side.
-Copper tubing (1/8 or ¼ inch) filled with paramagnetic rock powder makes a powerful triskelion that can be placed underneath your water pitcher.

 In our most recent work with triskelions, we have incorporated gold and silver.
-This takes the masculine and feminine energies to a higher octave.
-Triskelions made with gold and silver-plated copper wire bring in the resonance of the divine masculine and the divine feminine—an influence that has been lacking on the Earth for hundreds of years.
+This takes the masculine and feminine energies to a higher octave—an influence that has been lacking on the Earth for hundreds of years.
 Using a pair of gold/silver triskelions with your water helps to re-balance the masculine/feminine in your personal life and in your surroundings.
-And when you achieve greater balance, others often follow.

 Left: Two different triskelions made of copper wire.
-The masculine triskelion (top, left) is made using 12-guage electrical wire.
-The feminine triskelion (bottom, right) is made of 3 strands of 20-guage, copper wire twisted together.
-You can make your own triskelion following instructions here, or you may purchase from our store.
+The masculine triskelion (left) is made using 12-guage soft copper wire.
+The feminine triskelion (right) is made of 3 strands of 18-guage, copper wire twisted together.
+You can make your own triskelion following instructions, here or you may purchase from the store.

 Right: Triskelions made using silver and gold-plated copper wire.